External quality assurance

 It is also open to Departments to make use of relevant statements when designing new programmes or when reviewing existing ones.

-For more information about subject benchmark statements, see the QAA website: Subject Benchmark Statements.
+For more information about Subject Benchmark Statements, see the QAA website: Subject Benchmark Statements.

 Discover Uni and NSS

+Discover Uni includes official statistics about higher education courses taken from national surveys and data collected from universities and colleges about their students.
+The Discover Uni dataset includes data from the National Student Survey (NSS).
 All institutions are required to publish information on the Discover Uni website.
 The aim is to help provide information for potential applicants.
 See the Discover Uni website for further information.

 The Discover Uni information includes data from the National Student Survey.
 This is an annual survey of all full-time final year undergraduate students in higher education institutions in England.
-See the National Students Survey website for further information relating to the NSS.
+See the National Student Survey website for further information relating to the NSS.

 What is the NSS?